IP protection for design businesses in China

 Protection against unfair competition

-The role of agreements
+The role of agreements as a safeguard against IP

 - Agreements can enhance IP protection and significantly reduce the risk of misunderstandings and liability: for example, division of responsibilities, limitations of liability, ownership of ancillary materials, confidentiality, contractual penalties, dispute settlement procedures between the parties (eg negotiation + arbitration), the place of dispute settlement and the law (eg “neutral” country)